8 November 2023

 To be honest, when I started university I didn’t really know what a placement consisted of, let alone how to apply for one.
 But it took just FIVE minutes talking to a member of the careers office to change the course of my university journey forever…

-This week I completed my first five months on placement.
+This week I completed my first four months on placement.
 This is how I got here.

 These were the questions that filled the room.
 Yes, the bombardment of questions I didn’t know the answers to made me sweat a little.
 But they also planted a seed in my mind.